mappls-api/mappls-rest-apis/mappls-maps-auto-suggest-api-example/Readme.md

 2. `placeName` (string): Name of the location.
 3. `placeAddress` (string): Address of the location.
 4. `type` (string): type of location POI or Country or City
-5. `latitude` (double): Latitude of the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-6. `longitude` (double): longitude of the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-7. `entryLatitude` (double): Entry point Latitude of the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-8. `entryLongitude` (double): Entry point longitude of the location.
-Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
-9. `orderIndex` (integer): the order where this result should be placed
+5. `orderIndex` (integer): the order where this result should be placed
-10. `keywords` (object): contains the category code to which the POI result(if applicable) belongs to.
+6. `keywords` (object): contains the category code to which the POI result(if applicable) belongs to.
-11. `addressTokens` (object) Address token information is NOT available in generic response; and is RESTRICTED.
+7. `addressTokens` (object) Address token information is NOT available in generic response; and is RESTRICTED.
     - `houseNumber` (string): house number of the location.
     - `houseName` (string): house name of the location.
     - `poi` (string): name of the POI (if applicable)